Public Spaces Protection Orders for Dog Control

 - Chat online with a live operator from Fylde Council

+In November 2016 officers were instructed to carry out the necessary consultation and engagement as required by the legislation.
+A six week consultation was carried out via Survey Monkey between 2 December 2016 – 15th January 2017 to gauge public opinion on the proposals.
 The survey included questions on each specific area/order proposed as well as the opportunity to add free text commentary.
 It was circulated to key interest groups and organisations including but not limited to the Kennel Club, the Dogs Trust, the RSPCA, local licensed boarding facilities, Vets, Parish Councils, Lancashire County Council and Duchy of Lancaster, all Fylde Councillors and Staff, all interested parties who had previously contacted the Council regarding the PSPO proposals and relevant service requests (106).
-The consultation link was also promoted via the Council Website, Social Media, Regional TV and Radio, Local Newspapers and via the Dog Enforcement Wardens who handed out 187 consultation link cards to interested individuals; paper versions of the survey were available on request (7 returned and inputted electronically).
+The consultation link was also promoted via the Council Website, Social Media, Regional TV and Radio, Local Newspapers and via the Dog Enforcement Wardens who handed out 187 consultation link cards to interested individuals; paper versions of the survey were available on request.

 In total 1,996 consultation responses were received: 1319 from residents, 390 from non-residents (362 regular visitors), 241 from Fylde business owners, 22 from professional dog walkers and 1,105 from dog owners.
 948 respondents added commentary under the free text section.